Kansas City Guide

 The National WW1 Museum and Memorial The nation’s official World War 1 museum is in KC and it’s well worth a visit.
 The view of KC from the memorial on top is one the of best.

-City Market Some permanent vendors and restaurants but weekends is when this place hops with a large farmer’s market and more.
+City Market Some permanent vendors and restaurants but weekends are when this place hops with a large farmer’s market and more.
 Just north of downtown in the River Market area.

 Allen Fieldhouse A must-stop for college basketball fans, Allen Fieldhouse is on the campus of the University of Kansas in Lawrence about 40 miles west of Kansas City.
 There are guided tours that will take you to the court, but you can get into the building and see Naismith’s original rules of basketball without a tour I believe.
 Massachusetts Street (the downtown shopping district) in Lawrence is worth a visit while you’re there.
 We love Free State Brewery on Mass to grab a bite.